Lesson video

 I don't imagine that Geoffrey himself was overly happy about it either.

-Again, he faces a very similar problem to Matilda who was eight years old when she was betrothed.
+Again, he faces a very similar problem to Matilda, who was eight years old when she was first betrothed.

 So again, very similar situation here, but the role is now reversed.

-But as well as that though, as well as marrying somebody who's so young, Matilda also rejected to marrying somebody who is so far below her in prestige, in kind of honour that is owed due to her.
+But as well as that though, as well as marrying somebody so young, Matilda also rejected to marrying somebody who is so far below her in prestige, in kind of honor that is due to her.

-Geoffrey's title of Counts was far below that of her own empress of the Holy Roman Empire.
+Geoffrey's title of count was far below that of her own Empress of the Holy Roman Empire.

 But Matilda dutifully agreed to the marriage, although it was not a happy marriage.